 Home Decluttering Tips:

-- Lists are great for three reasons:
+- Make a list: Lists are great for three reasons:

 - It is incredibly satisfying to cross things off a list as you complete each task.

 - It establishes a game plan and keeps your end goal in perspective.

 - It holds you accountable and increases the likelihood of you actually completing the tasks.

 - Know your limits: Set reasonable expectations for the project.
 It is easy to get overly excited at the start and set too high of expectations for the final results.
 Unattainable goals will only leave you overwhelmed and drive you to give up on the task before completion.
 For example: Do not run out right away and buy all these fancy organization and storage systems right away.
 Take some time to assess what you have and what you want to get rid of.
 THEN determine the most practical approach to organizing and storing everything.
 You should try to break the project down into multiple, smaller parts if it seems more manageable that way.
 This way you you can set smaller, intermediate goals for yourself, which may help motivate you to keep moving forward.

 - Sort your stuff: Establish a sorting system for your stuff.
 For example: Set up boxes and label them: “keep,” “storage,” “donate,” etc. By sorting your items, you can break down a large cleanup into smaller, more manageable tasks.
 Be sure to transport full boxes to the designated locations IMMEDIATELY so they don’t just end up sitting around waiting to be ignored next spring.

 - Rule of Thumb: Develop general guidelines of what to get rid of.
 For example: A good rule of thumb for clothing– If you haven’t worn it within the last year, chances are you won’t ever wear it.
 Get rid of it!
 Or old, unused electronics– most likely they don’t work or are too dated to be practical anymore.
 Get rid of it!
 Be honest!